-- A. The Seattle Human Resources Director shall implement and administer an Alternative Dispute Resolution Program as an option for the management of conflicts or disputes in the workplace, in order to mitigate their negative impact on workplace productivity and livability. - B. Types of workplace conflicts or disputes that may be appropriate for a facilitated conversation or mediation include, but are not necessarily limited to, interpersonal conflicts, claims of discrimination and harassment, employee-to-employee relationships, employee-to-supervisor relationships, and work team conflicts. - C. The ADR program staff shall conduct an intake process and determine whether a given conflict or dispute is suitable for a facilitated conversation, a mediation, or neither.
-Where the ADR Coordinator determines that a facilitated conversation or mediation would be contractually or legally prohibited or otherwise inappropriate, he or she will attempt to refer the parties to the appropriate venue for resolution.
-The decision of the ADR Coordinator regarding the appropriateness of a facilitated conversation or mediation shall not be subject to appeal. - D. The Seattle Human Resources Director shall establish and maintain a neutral pool of trained volunteer mediators.
+- A. The Office of the Employee Ombud shall implement and administer an Alternative Dispute Resolution ("ADR") Program as an option for the management of conflicts or disputes in the workplace, in order to mitigate their negative impact on workplace productivity and livability. - B. Types of workplace conflicts or disputes that may be appropriate for a facilitated conversation or mediation include, but are not necessarily limited to, interpersonal conflicts, claims of discrimination and harassment, employee-to-employee relationships, employee-to-supervisor relationships, and work team conflicts. - C. The ADR program staff shall conduct an intake process and determine whether a given conflict or dispute is suitable for a facilitated conversation, a mediation, or neither.
+Where ADR staff determines that a facilitated conversation or mediation would be contractually or legally prohibited or otherwise inappropriate, he or she will attempt to refer the parties to the appropriate venue for resolution.
+The decision of the ADR staff regarding the appropriateness of a facilitated conversation or mediation shall not be subject to appeal. - D. The Office of Employee Ombud shall establish and maintain a neutral pool of trained mediators.